oclint/oclint-docs/guide/bear.rst

 What's Next
 -----------

 The rest of the process is as same as those who use CMake.
-Please refer to `Using compile_commands.json <cmake.html#using-compile-commands-json>`_ and `Running OCLint <cmake.html#running-oclint>`_ sections in the other document.
+Please refer to the `other document <cmake.html#using-compile-commands-json>`_.